Mark-Malysa/HACKRU_FALL25_JobJitsu/README.md

 ## 🎯 Overview

 **JobJitsu** is a full-stack AI-powered interview practice platform designed to help students and job seekers prepare for real-world interviews, particularly career fair conversations with recruiters.
 The platform leverages cutting-edge AI (Google Gemini) to generate contextual interview questions, ElevenLabs for realistic text-to-speech, and provides comprehensive feedback to help users improve their interview skills.

+> 🌐 **Demo Application**: A working demo is available at [**JobJitsu.tech**](https://jobjitsu.tech).
+This is a hackathon project demonstrating the core concept and technical implementation.
+Some features may have limitations or be under active development.
+For the full experience, consider running the application locally using the setup instructions below.

 ### Why JobJitsu?